Spring Sale: Get 50% Off All Plans Prices go back up April 1

 200 OK — Customer deleted

 This endpoint uses POST rather than DELETE.
-If intentional (e.g., WP patterns, permissions, or nonce constraints), document the rationale.
+If that is intentional because of WordPress-specific implementation patterns, permissions, or nonce handling, the rationale should be documented clearly for API consumers.

 Required fields: customer_id, service_id, date